Tracy Morgan Reveals He And Wife Role-Play As Rob & Chyna On Ellen DeGeneres

 Morgan also spoke about two other people that had helped him through his difficult recovery after the accident.

-“Maybe a week and half after I came out [of the coma], Eddie Murphy — I spoke to him on the phone, and he made me laugh.
+“Maybe a week and half after I came out [of the coma], Eddie Murphy — I spoke to him on the phone, and he made me laugh.”

 The 30 Rock star also spoke about his three-year-old daughter, Maven.